Other / mixed grade configuration · Brookport, IL

 How many students attend Brookport Elementary School?

 Brookport Elementary School has 151 students enrolled.
-It is a other school in Brookport, IL.
+It is a public school in Brookport, IL.

 What is the student-teacher ratio at Brookport Elementary School?